You probably heard about the Robinhood app on Youtube and want to know if it’s available in China, am I right?

 Is Webull available in China?
 Can I use Webull in China?

-No, Webull (Robinhood’s biggest competitor in the US) is also not available in China.
-Due to compliance rules, Webull is not able to do trading besides the USA and Hong Kong.
+Yes, Webull (Robinhood’s biggest competitor in the US) is available in China.

 Does Etrade work in China?
 Can foreigners use Etrade?